-It’s the slightly bigger sister of the Oosterdam, which we sailed in 2018 and 2019.
+The Nieuw Amsterdam has hosted JoCo Cruise since 2020.
+It’s the slightly larger sister of the Oosterdam and Westerdam (which also hosted previous JoCo Cruises).
 Fun Facts about the ms Nieuw Amsterdam:

 We’re also thrilled to once again be sailing with Holland America Line, who have been incredible to work with on JoCo Cruise.

 Flashier details can be found on our What Is JoCo Cruise? section, but broadly speaking our cruise comprises:

 - Live Performances: Music, comedy, and more, presented in the main theater and throughout the ship

 - Participatory Events: Cocktail hangouts, karaoke, dance parties, meetups/drinkups with both fellow attendees and JoCo Cruise performers and invited guests

 - Gaming Events: Shipwide, non-stop tabletop gaming, console gaming and old-school arcade cabinets; plus meetups, playtesting sessions and more